 I was recently invited to cover The San Diego Wine and Food Festival and I did not hesitate to jump at the opportunity.
-These events are after all the reason I became a food blogger.
-I remember filling out an 8th-grade survey for the school that asked us what our dream job would be when we grew up.
-I wrote down a food critic.
-Now, how many kids do you know tell you their dream job is a food critic? #lifegoals
+These events are, after all, the reason I became a food blogger in the first place.
+I remember answering in an 8th-grade survey that my dream job was to be a food critic.
+What better way to live out my self-proclaimed food critic status than with a blog? #lifegoals

 Heading down to one of the most coveted Wine and Food Festivals in California, I couldn’t wait to try all the amazing food.
 I even skipped breakfast to prepare myself for trying everything in sight!
 Since I was media, we were able to head in an hour early on Saturday for the Lexus Grand Tasting event.
-It is a good thing we did too because that line looked crazy!
+It is a good thing too because that line looked crazy!
 The location was gorgeous, right on the marina.
-I loved watching all the food vendors get set up for the day.
-There were chefs preparing their fresh caught fish and burgers sizzling on the grill.
+As we arrived early we were able to check out some of the amazing chefs prepare their fresh caught fish and get those burgers sizzling on the grill.

 We also sampled some amazing wine from all over Southern California.
-They even had an area with wines from Temecula Valley, which I love.
-We were able to revisit wines we loved and discover new wines to add to our favorites list.
-Wines weren’t the only drinks be served at the event.
-If wine isn’t your preference, they had amazing cocktails, including Moscow mules frozen with nitrous oxide to create a delicious iced dessert.
+I revisited some of my favorite wines from Temecula and discover new wines to add to my list.
+If wine doesn’t tickle your fancy, they also had amazing cocktails, including Moscow mules frozen with nitrous oxide to create a delicious iced dessert.

 If you missed out this year, The San Diego Wine and Food Festival keeps getting better and better.
 My favorite tastings this year were the delicious red wines from Faulkner Winery, Lamb Lollipops from The Promiscuous Fork, and the Mini Pumpkin Pie’s from Seasons 52.

 Thank you again to the amazing organizers for putting together such an amazing event!